esilkensen/cwc/README.md

 cwc
 ===

-The Essence of Compiling with Continuations
+Redex models for the 1992 Flanagan et. al. paper "The Essence of Compiling with Continuations"